am283721/rally-modern-sdk/README.md

 ### UI

     Contains all of the UI components:
-        - App: Include this in your main app to allow Toast and Loading Mask functionality
+        - App: Include this in your main app to allow Notification and Loading Mask functionality
         - Input
         - Combobox
+        - Grid

 ### App